Middle School: KEYs to Empowering Youth Program

 KEYs participants with Ms. Amanda Prescott, Safety Compliance Engineer (NHTSA)

-KEYs to Empowering Youth is a science and technology mentoring program for 11-13 year old students designed to provide them with the opportunity to meet and work with women studying and working in science and engineering.
-The KEYs program provides interactive, hands-on activities that stress the importance of engineering, science and technology and their impact on society.
+KEYs to Empowering Youth is a science and technology mentoring program for girls in grades 6-8 designed to provide them with the opportunity to meet and work with women studying and working in science and engineering.
+The KEYs program provides interactive, hands-on activities that stress the importance of engineering, science, technology, and their impact on society.

 In the KEYs program, female scientists and engineers will lead you through interactive presentations and exciting workshops.
 You will engage in fun, hands-on activities that will make you look at math, science and engineering in a new light!

 3) A chance to engage in a variety of hands-on engineering activities (samples below)

 4) Closing Ceremony: Includes an interactive review of the day's activities and recognition for participation (Parents/guardians are strongly encouraged to attend).